nimblemachines/muforth/mu/target/ARM/beta-testing/testing-flash-verification-code.md

 Now this is truly fascinating, because the problem of assumption that arises due to the canonical Forth prompt is **reversed** from that
-above:  the new or inexperienced user now assumes that the verification is Ok because that's what the program replied, when in fact the Ok just means "Hey sailor, Ok, peachy, we're still chatting and whatever you did just successfully executed."
-It most definitely does NOT mean that the verification is Ok.
-The **lack of additional output** returned by running verify means everything is ok ... but how the hell is the new or unfamiliar user supposed to know that unless they've read the non-existent documentation?
+above:  the new or inexperienced user might assume that the verification is Ok because that's what the program replied, when in fact the Ok just means "Hey sailor, Ok, peachy, we're still chatting and the word verify just successfully executed."
+It most definitely does NOT state that the actual verification is Ok.
+The **lack of additional output** returned by running verify means verification is ok ... but how the hell is the new or unfamiliar user supposed to know that unless they've read the non-existent documentation?